Murder of Gary Lauwers

-Richard Allan Kasso Jr. (March 29, 1967 – July 7, 1984), also known as the Acid King, was an American murderer who killed his friend, 17-year-old Gary Lauwers, in Northport, New York, on June 19, 1984.
-Two other teenagers, Jimmy Troiano and Albert Quiñones, were present at the murder, which took place in the Aztakea Woods of Northport; all four were under the influence of what they believed to be mescaline, but was most likely LSD.
+On June 19, 1984, 17-year old Gary Lauwers was murdered in Northport, New York, by his friend, Richard Allan Kasso Jr. Two other teenagers, Jimmy Troiano and Albert Quiñones, were present at the murder, which took place in the Aztakea Woods of Northport; all four were under the influence of what they believed to be mescaline, but was most likely LSD.

 The murder became a sensational news story due to the alleged torture of Lauwers and supposed occult aspects of the murder.
 The murder took place during a period known as the "Satanic panic", when there was much public concern over the effects of Satanic and occult content in heavy metal music and in role-playing games.
 Kasso was wearing an AC/DC T-shirt at the time of his arrest and was a fan of groups such as Black Sabbath and Judas Priest.

 Perpetrator

-Ricky Kasso was the son of a local high school history teacher and football coach at affluent Cold Spring Harbor High School.
-He was often thrown out of his home as a young teenager and lived on the streets of Northport, New York, a suburb of long island; he usually slept in the local woods or in the cars, garages, backyards and houses of friends.
+Richard Allan Kasso Jr. (March 29, 1967 – July 7, 1984), also known as the Acid King, was the son of a local high school history teacher and football coach at affluent Cold Spring Harbor High School.
+He was often thrown out of his home as a young teenager and lived on the streets of Northport, New York.
+He usually slept in the local woods or in the cars, garages, backyards and houses of friends.
 Kasso often took drugs, mainly marijuana, hashish, LSD, PCP and purple "microdots" of what he believed to be mescaline but was most likely low-grade LSD.
 He tended to save all of his drugs for his own use but had on occasion dealt drugs in Northport as well.

 Kasso was acquainted with the members of a loosely organized group of friends who sold marijuana; they referred to themselves as the "Knights of the Black Circle."
 After the murder, several newspapers and television journalists incorrectly reported the Knights as being a "satanic cult."
 Kasso allegedly participated in occult ceremonies, mostly in Northport, and celebrated Walpurgis Night at the infamous Amityville Horror house in 1984.
 He also expressed to friends his interest in Anton LaVey's book The Satanic Bible.
 On at least one occasion, Kasso's parents admitted him to the South Oaks Psychiatric Hospital (formerly known as Amityville Asylum) in Amityville for drug rehabilitation and psychiatric care.

 In the year prior to the murder, Kasso had been arrested for digging into a colonial-era grave inside a local cemetery.
 Less than a month after his arrest for this crime, he contracted pneumonia and was treated at Long Island Jewish Hospital.
 During his hospital stay, Kasso's parents tried to convince doctors to commit him for involuntary psychiatric care.
 However, the conclusion of the psychiatrists was that Kasso exhibited antisocial behavior but was neither psychotic nor a violent danger, and he was released upon recovering from his bout with pneumonia.